 Monitor high-risk sites

-Remote sites can embolden trespassers in their quest to cause damage, which can be costly for both businesses and taxpayers.
+Remote sites can embolden trespassers in their quest to cause damage.
+This is costly not only for businesses, but for taxpayers too – remote utilities can be high-risk sites that require remote location security systems.
 For example, South Australian governments estimate over $1.5 million is spent removing and properly disposing of illegally dumped materials.

 Trespassers typically look for remote locations or work under the cover of darkness, but a Spectur alarm-enabled camera system can startle and warn off culprits before they can dump their trash illegally.
 With image-capturing capabilities, law enforcement can also more easily pursue extreme litterers and hand out fines.

 For warehouses and construction sites where there is an inherent risk of OH&S hazards, a remote camera system can be critical for monitoring the safety of a work location.
 Recorded video of an incident can be helpful in legal proceedings and identifying ways to improve work-site safety.

 Camera-based emergency warning systems can provide additional safety in public places.
 For instance, our shark warning system bridges the crucial gap between a shark sighting and when authorities can get to the beach.

 Alarms can be triggered remotely, from any location, or integrated into all major shark warning systems and be activated by those too.
 High volume pre-recorded warnings will alert people up to 500 meters away, ushering them to safety in a timely manner.